ankschoubey/old-blog/_posts/2021-04-22-telling-the-truth.md

 Learn to talk slowly.
 Rushing increases probability of not being truthful.

 Activities that increase probability of being truthful: truth-booster, truth-rival

+Truth is a sword.
+An insult may hirt you if it is trye.
+It won't hurth if it is false.
+Carefully analysis and validate an insult or critic.

+Truth/Courage: means you won't agree with certain things and certain people.

+Look at truth that resonates.

+Learn about yourself.
+Learn so much that you can communicate.
+Record yourself doing it

+Disect truth one step at a time.
+Isolate variables and then disect.

+The way excapte mediocrity is to become a truth seeking mistle in everything. even if it means rejecting, annoting and arguig withe everyone around you.